davidoesch/ai-topographic-maps/README.md

 ### Current Limitations

 ⚠️ **Consistency Challenges**: Generated interpretations vary between tiles, creating visual discontinuities
-⚠️ **Incomplete Processing**: Not all aerial imagery elements are consistently interpreted: vegetation and water bodies (greenish small ponds), use of NIR imagery might help
+~~⚠️ **Incomplete Processing**: Not all aerial imagery elements are consistently interpreted: vegetation and water bodies (greenish small ponds), use of NIR imagery might help~~ fixed in release v1.0.0

 ⚠️ **Style Variations**: The AI doesn't always apply the same cartographic style across the entire area
 ⚠️ **Transient Objects**: Cars and temporary features are not always automatically removed